macuject/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've considered documentation updates and provided if necessary
 - [ ] Logging has been added or updated to support this change
 - [ ] If there are any security related changes the Macuject Information Security Officer has been added to this PR as an additional reviewer
+- [ ] Any changes to a job have been described and a PR opened for the platform team to review